I bet you believe things about yourself that are not based in fact.

 Then, write an O next to the words that are opinions you have of yourself.

 Your self-concept started forming when you were very young.
 Your parents, peers, and authority figures largely influenced its development.
-All of the information and suggestions you gathered from those sources was stored in your subconscious mind – and you accepted them as true, even if they weren’t.
+All of the information and suggestions you gathered from those sources were stored in your subconscious mind – and you accepted them as true, even if they weren’t.

 What you believe about yourself is largely the culmination of all those years of external influence…other people’s opinions about you (more on that later).